s04/gitops-managed-cloud/README.md

 # SlimKloud / MinKloud

-The idea is to create a very minimal GitOps based cloud provider with a Git based frontnend.
+The idea is to create a very minimal GitOps based cloud provider with a Git based frontend.

 ## Features